10bestdesign/jqvmap/README.md

 Callback function which will be called when the user clicks the region path.
 Country code will be passed to the callback as argument.

+**onZoomChange** *function(event, oldZoomStep, newZoomStep)*

+Callback function which will be called when the zoom level is changed.
+The old and new zoom levels are passed to the callback as arguments.

 Dynamic Updating
 ======